-You can find updates on this project and other useful information about oil and gas development on our website, OxyColoradoStakeholder.com.
+You can find updates on all of our projects and other useful information about oil and gas development on our website, OxyColoradoStakeholder.com.
 We welcome all questions, appreciate feedback, and look forward to hearing from you.

 Oxy Stakeholder Relations 1099 18th Street, Suite 700 Denver, CO 80202 866.248.9577 ColoradoStakeholder@oxy.com www.OxyColoradoStakeholder.com